Comparison of electron and phonon transport in disordered semiconductor carbon nanotubes: Results for disordered nanotubes

-where ${\cal{T}}(\omega)= \mathrm{Tr} \left[ G^{r} \Gamma^L G^{a} \Gamma^R \right]$ is the transmission function, $f_B$ is the Bose distribution with $\omega$ being the angular frequency and $T$ being the temperature.
-We introduce Anderson type disorder by a random distribution of $m_i$ at the $C$ region which transforms to a distribution of disordered coupling matrix elements $K_{ij}^{CC}$.
+Anderson disorder represents random small-scale fluctuations of system parameters.
+In this paper we consider simple local and uncorrelated disorder.
+For phonons we introduce Anderson type disorder by a random distribution of $m_i$ at the $C$ region, in the range plus/minus 10\% of the original mass, which transforms to a distribution of disordered coupling matrix elements $K_{ij}^{CC}$.
 Green functions of the disordered region are obtained using decimation techniques and the transmission functions are obtained by averaging over 250 sample configurations.
+The results are presented in Fig.\,\ref{fig:trans} and Fig.\,\ref{fig:regime}.